Are you sure?

 Are you reliable, a self-starter and able to work with minimal supervision?
 Can you start and finish work on time?

-If you checked YES to the majority of these questions, a career as an Exterior Insulated Finish Systems Mechanic may be for you!
+If you checked YES to the majority of these questions, a career as an Exterior Insulated Finishing Systems Mechanic (455A) may be for you!

 You might want to look at these similar trades as well;